Jump directly to main navigation Jump directly to content

 • Panel 2: Protecting Freedom of Expression and Protection from Hate Speech

 The prosecution of genocide denial has an understandably delicate interaction with the need to ensure fundamental protections regarding freedom of expression.
-The second panel will explore this interaction while delving into the contextual realities, histories and identities that have shaped the German and Bosnian experience in this regard as well as delve into the role of international law frameworks in protecting freedom of expression.
+The second panel will explore this interaction while delving into international and domestic frameworks regulating freedom of expression and hate speech both in online and offline domains.
+The discussions will note the importance of adopting legal provisions that respect the historical intricacies, political fault lines and individual identities shaping different contexts.

 • Panel 3: From Legal Inaction to a Culture of Impunity and Denial

 The final panel will highlight the enduring and pervasive impact of denial on victims and societies, including on initiatives furthering reconstruction and reconciliation.
-The panel will incorporate the perspectives of civil society in this regard and discuss the importance of anti-denial measures and education to prevention and guarantees of non-repetition.
+The panel will incorporate the perspectives of civil society in this regard and discuss the importance of anti-denial measures to prevention and guarantees of non-repetition.
+Finally, the discussions will also explore the importance of memory laws, education and other initiatives constructing collective memory for furthering the right to truth, remedy and redress for victims.